 Investors in the Company's common shares may suffer dilution as a result of the Stronghold Transaction and other issuances of the Company's securities.
 The number of common shares that the Company is authorized to issue is unlimited.
 The Company will, pursuant to the Merger Agreement, issue up to approximately 66,071,717 common shares, and may, in its sole discretion, as part of future offerings, issue additional common shares and/or securities convertible into or exercisable for common shares from time to time subject to the rules of any applicable stock exchange on which the common shares are then listed and applicable securities law.
-The Company cannot predict the size or price of future issuances of common shares or the size or terms of future issuances of debt instruments or other securities convertible into common shares, or the effect, if any, that such future issuances and sales will have on the market price of the common shares.
-The issuance of any additional common shares and/or securities convertible into or exercisable for common shares may have a dilutive effect on the interests of holders of the Company's common shares.
+The Company cannot predict the size or price of future issuances of common shares, or the effect, if any, that such future issuances and sales will have on the market price of the common shares.
+The issuance of any additional common shares and/or securities convertible into or securities convertible into or exercisable for common shares may have a dilutive effect on the interests of holders of the Company's common shares.